Career Timeline of Lorde: Major Achievements and Milestones

 In June 2024, Lorde collaborated with Charli XCX on a remix version of the song "Girl, So Confusing".

-In September 2024, Universal Music Publishing executive Jennifer Knoepfle announced that Lorde had signed with UMPG earlier in the year, with the "Girl, So Confusing" remix marking her first release as a UMPG songwriter.
+In September 2024, Lorde performed "Girl, So Confusing" alongside Charli XCX in a surprise appearance at Charli XCX's Madison Square Garden concert.
+Also, Universal Music Publishing executive VP Jennifer Knoepfle stated that they had signed Lorde earlier this year, and that the "Girl, So Confusing" remix was her first release as a UMPG songwriter.